 Portrait With A Look

-In the People folder you find a number of Portra 400NC and 400 VC kind of styles with additional warm or cool color toning.
+In the People folder, you find a number of Portra 400NC and 400 VC kinds of styles with additional warm or cool color toning.
 There are some more color toning styles with attention for skin tones.
 In the studio portrait below I used the DT Portraish 400NC – Cool.

 This is color toning on colored images with carefully balanced results.
 I think that the styles in the People folder are at the heart of the entire collection and are made with a lot of experience, skill, and consideration.